Plain English Summary

 Who is funding the study?

-The study is being paid for by the National Institute for Health Research (NIHR) Health Technology Assessment (HTA) programme.
+National Institute for Health Research (NIHR) Health Technology Assessment (HTA) programme

 Who is the main contact?

-Participants who complete and return a question-behaviour effect questionnaire will be more like to attend an NHS Health Check within six months of being invited.
+Participants who complete and return a question-behaviour effect questionnaire will be more likely to attend an NHS Health Check within six months of being invited.

 Randomised controlled trial